Frequently Asked Questions about Mexico

 What is Mexico City like?

-Mexico City is one of the largest cities in the world and, when given the choice, is avoided by many expats.
-It has some of the worst air pollution in the world, and with dense urban crowding and safety concerns isn't the most picturesque city.
-Yet, many find its modern districts and busy industrious centres alluring.
+Mexico City is one of the largest cities in the world and often avoided by expats.
+It has some of the worst air pollution in the world which is a major health issue, and with dense urban crowding and safety concerns, it isn't the most picturesque city.
+Yet, many find its modern districts and busy industrious centres alluring, and finding work in Mexico's capital city may be easier than other areas.

 Should I buy a home in Mexico?

 Even ocean-side beach housing is a fraction of the price of homes in the USA.
 Buying property also reduces the amount retired expats need to have in their bank account.
-Homes for sale are often quoted in USA dollars, and mortgages don't really exist, so having the cash ready is usually necessary.
-There are also extremely low property taxes.
+Homes for sale are often quoted in USA dollars, and mortgages don't really exist, so having the cash ready is usually required.
+There are also low property taxes.
+Expats staying short term may prefer to rent accommodation as it is more suitable.

 What about giving out bribes?

 As in most countries, it is illegal to give bribes, although it is common practice in Mexico, particularly for traffic violations.
-Foreigners wishing to partake in bribery should do so at their own risk.
+Foreigners should avoid partaking in bribery, as it is against the law.